George Grey: Legacy

 Grey bought Kawau Island in 1862, on his return to New Zealand for a second term as governor.
 For 25 years, he lavished large amounts of his personal wealth on developing the island.
 He enlarged and remodeled Mansion House, the former residence of the copper mine superintendent.
 Here he planted a huge array of native and non-native trees and shrubs, and acclimatised many exotic birds and other animal species.
 The invasive species he introduced included pine trees and Australian marsupials (possum and wallabies), which went on to become significant weeds and pests.
 He also amassed a celebrated collection of rare books and manuscripts, many purchased from the Auckland bibliophile Henry Shaw, artworks and curiosities, plus artefacts from Māori.

-In 1865, during Grey's second term as governor, the capital was transferred to Wellington, which was seen as a better choice for an administrative capital because of its proximity to the South Island.
-Grey had appointed the commissioners responsible for the recommendation.